facebook/react/compiler/packages/sprout/README.md

   // (if `fn` is a react component, this should be an array
   // with exactly one element -- props)
   params: Array<T>,
-  // True if fn returns jsx.
-  // False if fn returns non-jsx values that can be serialized.
-  //  (e.g. regular objects, sets, maps)
-  isComponent: boolean,
 }
 ```